MetalGanon/godot_ascii_toolkit/README.md

 <tr>
 <td>

-**An open source ASCII toolkit for the Godot!**
+**An open source ASCII toolkit for Godot!**

 ## Generalities

-This is the official repository for the GodotASCIIToolKit, a plugin of the game engine [Godot](https://godotengine.org/).
+This is the official repository for the GodotASCIIToolKit, a plugin for the game engine [Godot](https://godotengine.org/).

 This repository contains:
 - the sources of the plugin in [`addons/GodotASCIIToolKit`](./addons/GodotASCIIToolKit);